WNCC volleyball goes 4-0 at Reiver Invite

 Martinez tallied nine digs, six points, two solo blocks, two assisted blocks, and 36 set assists, followed by Mapu with six kills, three solo blocks, five assisted blocks, and two digs.
 Oliveria had two kills and three digs with a solo block, followed by Chavez with 20 digs, five points, and two aces, Hernandez with four kills, five digs, six points, and a solo block, and Megan Bewley with two digs.

 WNCC, 4-0, will be back in action when they have two matches next week.
 The Cougars host the Highway 26 Border War on Wednesday when Eastern Wyoming College comes to Cougar Palace for a 7 p.m. battle.
-WNCC will then hit the road to face Laramie County Community College on Friday at 6 p.m.
+The game finished up after press deadline.